LoneWolf38/EasyDeploy/README.md

 - Deploy : Creates one instance, installs necessary packages and clones your repo from github and deploys it in the server.
 - Destroy : Destroys the instance along with all the resources created.

+## RoadMap:

+If you want to contribute to the project, Feel free to grab one of the items from [TODO.md](TODO.md) or suggest something else.

 :star: if you like the project